bytes.h

 • %c: char as char

-• %J: json_t adds as json string , but on case of a string, the quotes are removed
+• %j: json_t adds as json string, but in case of a string, the quotes are removed

 • %l: uint64_t as number